top of page

 Search

-• Writer's pictureTina
+Writer's pictureTina

 Weaponized Warfare

-There has been a power shift in the barn—a coup d'etat if you will.
+There has been a power shift in the barn—a coup d'etat, if you will.
 For years, my first five girls held the power in the herd.
 They were intelligent, gentle, patient ladies who ruled with finesse and fairness.
 Red was the herd matriarch; Boo was second in command.
 When these girls ruled, there was peace in the herd.
 Red is an ear-biter.
 Misbehaving youngsters who forgot their place in the hierarchy and incurred squabbles were handled with some pushing, a little headbutting, an ear bite, and a guttural warning bawl.
 No one was ever seriously injured or hit with real aggression.
-Yes, Red could lose her temper; one could tell when she was out of patience, but she did not rein with an iron hoof by any means.
+Yes, Red could lose her temper; one could tell when she was out of patience, but she did not reign with an iron hoof by any means.

 We have watched the barn's power change over the last several months.
 Red and Lily did not participate in breeding season this year.
 My girl, Red, is too old, and her oldest daughter, Lily, has some mild neurological issues.
 My girls have earned a gentle retirement.
 However, with their gentle retirement, their status in the herd has fallen.
 We have watched as our only goat with horns, Jessica, aka Lil' Mouse or Horns, has literally beaten and battled her way to the head of the herd.